Direct Recognition vs. Non-Direct Recognition: The Whole Story About Whole Life Insurance Loans

 You’ve likely heard that Non-Direct Recognition is some kind of magic-bullet policy feature that allows you to collect perpetual positive arbitrage from borrowed cash value.

-We’ll disprove this nonsense below, but put on your thinking cap for just a moment.
+We’ll disprove this nonsense below, but put on your critical thinking cap for just a moment.

-1. Your agent has uncovered this alleged advantage allowing his select clients to siphon continuous arbitrage from a 150+ year old insurance company.
+- Your agent has a secret advantage, where his select clients learn to siphon continuous arbitrage from a 150+ year-old insurance company.

-2. This same insurance company happens to be among the oldest and most solvent financial companies in America.
+- This same insurance company happens to be one of the strongest and most solvent financial companies in America.

-🤦♂️ If #1 were true, would you really want to buy any insurance policy from this kind of enterprise?
+If #1 were true, would you really want to be a lifelong investor in that insurance company ?

-🏛 Keep in mind that owning Whole Life makes you part owner of the same insurance company you plan on duping.
+Keep in mind that owning Whole Life makes you part owner of the same insurance company you plan on bamboozling.
 Don’t worry, these mutual companies are indeed the most solvent in the land (we’ll prove it later in this article).

-💰 However, if you are already a diligent saver who manages both cash flow and selective debt responsibly, then you probably want to know if Whole Life can indeed help you enhance these endeavors.
+However, if you are already a diligent saver who manages both cash flow and strategic leverage responsibly, then you probably want to know if Whole Life can indeed help you enhance these endeavors.

-💡 Since choosing Direct or Non-Direct recognition occurs when first initiating a policy, you’ll probably want to understand all the nuances between the two (beyond just the hype).
+Since choosing Direct or Non-Direct recognition occurs when first initiating a company & policy, you’ll probably want to understand all the nuances between the two (beyond just the hype).

 So let’s dive in…